-Planning and Development C)bjectives Policies To reduce the number in the core by encour that such as multi-restory commercial, or raging development sidential, multiple 1-a.
+Plannir ng and Development Objectives Policies 1.
+To reduce the number of vacant parcels in the core by encouraging development that such as multi-residential, multiple story commercial, or office spaces.
+1-a.
 A variety of incentives will be implemented for landowners to develop vacant parcels.
-To reduce single use and incorporate on-s building design. - 2-a.
-No new surface parking lots will be permitted.2-b.
+2. To reduce single use surface parking lots and incorporate on-site parking into building design.
+2-a.
+No new surface parking lots will be permitted.
+2-b.
 The City will work with developers to build alternatives for parking that supports new development.
 2-c.
 The City will work with existing developments to build alternatives for parking if desired.
-To increase the number within City Core via we public transit. · · 3-a.
+3. To increase the number of trips into and within City Core via walking, cycling, and public transit.
+3-a.
 Improvements will be made to walking and cycling infrastructure so that it is accessible for people of all ages and abilities.
 3-b.
 Increase in level of service for public transit into and within City Core will be considered based on recommendations in the 2019 Yellowknife Public Transit Review.
-4. To shift transportation private motor vehicle and public transit.
+4. To shift transportation mode share from private motor vehicles to walking, cycling and public transit.
 4-a.
 Implementation plan for shifting trips to active transportation and public transit will be created.
-5. To improve safety an connectivity for pede of all ages and abilities strians and cyclists 5-a.
+5. To improve safety and network connectivity for pedestrians and cyclists of all ages and abilities.
+5-a.
 Active transportation infrastructure will be safe, connected, accessible, direct and available year round.
 5-b.
 Recommendations from City of Yellowknife Accessibility Audit, with respect to accessibility of City infrastructure, will be implemented.
-6. To allow for greater r esidential density.
+6. To allow for greater residential density.
 6-a.
 Density bonusing policy will be created to allow higher densities in exchange for developer funded landscaping, public art, affordable housing, and other public realm investments.
-7. To increase flexibility uses that support the revitalization strateg e City's downtown 7-a.
+7. To increase flexibility for a variety of land uses that support the City's downtown revitalization strategy.
+7-a.
 Off-street parking minimums will be removed.